4balage4/tenzies-game/README.md

 # Tenzies Game
+  Roll the dice and match the numbers as fast as possible!

   The project was made during the Scrimba React course.
   This project was fun to make it, because after I connected to a database and sent it to my friends, unexpected problems started to come up and after the feedback from the users I had to fix them.